 Environmental and social obligation costs

-Some part of energy prices are government charges and covers 7% to 8% of the total bill.
+Government charges account to 7 to 8% of the total energy bill.
 Charges include:

 - Energy retailer’s obligation

 Energy retailer’s obligation is a program that promotes energy efficiency.
 It is a legal obligation of the energy retailers to deliver energy efficiency measures and guidelines to their customers.
 Energy retailer’s obligation helps both consumers and the environment.
 It helps to lower bills by improving energy efficiency and the environment to reduce greenhouse gas emissions.

 - Renewable obligation